 Joeri Reinders — Ph.D.
 Student

 Joeri is a Ph.D. student in the Department of Marine & Environmental Sciences.
 He is from the Netherlands, and most recently lived and studied in The Hague where he received a B.Sc in Earth, Energy and Sustainability with a focus on Earth system science from Leiden University.
 At the Earth Surface Systems Lab, his research focuses on integrating new paleoflood records from southeast Texas with a hydrologic model as part of a project to understand the controls on and likelihood of a record-breaking flood event like Hurricane Harvey.

 Aaron Goodman — Undergraduate Research Assistant

 Brynnydd Hamilton — Undergraduate Research Assistant

 I am always looking for motivated undergraduate and graduate students to join our group!
-If you are interested in joining us, please feel free to contact me and take a look at the prospective students section of the website.
+If you are interested in joining us, please take a look at the information for prospective students and contact me.